MaddieM4/weblua/README.md

 This function expects expressions, not statements.
 For defining functions and other such things, use Lua.exec.

-**BEHIND THE SCENES MAGIC:** Function wrapping is simply a matter of creating an anonymous function that re-runs the same eval statement, only with "(...arguments...)" appended to the end.
-This means that if your functions move around, are subject to change, or whatever, then you may get some surprises when function wrapping doesn't work as expected.
-I think I have a future workaround for this.

 #### Lua.exec("x = 5")

 Evaluates a block of Lua code.
 If it encounters a return statement, that value will be returned.
 This is the function you want to use to manipulate an interpreter's global state, define functions, etc.